stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 For the implementations of functions `from` and `to`, we need to generate pattern clauses for every data constructor.
-We collect the require constructor name and list of arguments in a tuple:
+We collect the required constructor name and list of arguments in a tuple:

 ```idris